kunal-arya/rfp/docs/ACTION_ITEMS.md

       -   [X] For supplier, Recent Responses in dashboard frontend should show reponses, whether draft or published.. api/dashboard check this route API
       -   [X] real-time and email and notification service when buyer mark supplier response "UNDER_REVIEW", "Approved", "REJECTED", "AWARDED" and check others too.. do frontend changes to support these changes as well.
       -   [X] Fix RFP awarding bug: when awarding an RFP, the selected response status should change from "Approved" to "Awarded" along with RFP status change to "Awarded", and send proper notifications (email, WebSocket, in-app) to all suppliers who responded.
-      -   [ ] We forget the Versioning flow of FRP completely, read "requirements.md" file and implement versioning flow.
+      -   [X] We forget the Versioning flow of FRP completely, read "requirements.md" file and implement versioning flow.
 Our schema at schema.prisma actually supports RFP versioning.
 Implement Backend and frontend completely and then test it if it's working or not, whether your implementation after done is right or not.
+      -   [X] update api-docs.md and update that, plus update docs-schema.md if needed and readme.md ... apart from them... give me a good new .md file explaining everything in brief from frontend till backend everything
+      -   [X] improve "email.service.ts" email template, they are too simple, plus move templates to different page to make the file readable... put logo on top and do other neccessary changes